mauriciofmar3/mauriciofmar3.github.com/_posts/2012-11-30-looping-a-youtube-video.md

 var ytplayer = document.getElementById("movie_player");
 {% endhighlight %}

-Now you can use any of the functions of the [YouTube player API](https://developers.google.com/youtube/js_api_reference#Playback_controls).
-If you want to go back to 1:01 in the video every ten seconds then you can use setInterval:
+Now you can use any of the functions of the [YouTube player API](https://developers.google.com/youtube/js_api_reference#Playback_controls), which are properties of the DOM object we just found.
+For example, seekTo will take you to a given point in the video.
+So if you want to go back to 1:01 in the video every ten seconds then you can use setInterval:

 {% highlight javascript %}
 setInterval(function () { ytplayer.seekTo(61, true); }, 10000);